fastmcp-me/ygg-torrent-mcp/README.md

 -   API wrapper for [YggAPI](https://yggapi.eu/), an unofficial API for YggTorrent
 -   **Your Ygg passkey is injected locally into the torrent file/magnet link, ensuring it's not exposed externally**
--   MCP server interface for standardized communication
+-   MCP server interface for standardized communication (stdio, sse, streamable-http)
 -   FastAPI server interface for alternative HTTP access (e.g., for direct API calls or testing)
 -   Search for torrents on YggTorrent
 -   Get details for a specific torrent